 AFI SCHOLARSHIP APPLICATION:

 If you wish to apply for AFI Scholarship funds, you must submit the AFI Conservatory scholarship application.
 Download the pdf application, complete it and the required essay(s), and you will be asked to upload it within the online application.
+Please merge the scholarship application and required essays into one PDF when uploading it with your application.
+A separate scholarship application is required per application.

 INTERNATIONAL APPLICANTS REQUIREMENTS: International applicants must submit a TOEFL or IELTS score if English is not the applicant's native language.
 Applications will not be reviewed without a qualifying TOEFL or IELTS score.
 No exceptions.